This Online Bridge from RN to MSN Helps You Make a Difference as a Nursing Leader

 As a nurse, you know how to combine the science of success with the art of care.
 Your chosen career path shows that you feel called to care—you work hard to serve, meet your patients’ needs, and ultimately change lives.
 An RN to MSN degree in leadership and management can prepare you to help others in your organization succeed, bring out the best in your co-workers, and execute procedure as effectively as possible.
 An RN to MSN in leadership and management is critical in helping you take your career to the next level and have a positive impact on the future of healthcare.
 WGU’s online, CCNE-accredited RN to MSN program will prepare you to lead the way in a changing healthcare industry.
 It begins with BSN-level coursework and then continues with cutting-edge curriculum designed to build the transformational leaders a rapidly evolving healthcare industry demands.
 And because of the personalized pacing of our competency-based approach to earning your nursing degree, you can complete this online MSN degree program even on a busy nurse’s often-unpredictable schedule.

-When you pursue this degree, you'll get clinical practice experiences such as real-time simulation using immersive virtual reality training.
-Additionally, you'll have the opportunity to earn the NAHQ (National Association for Healthcare Quality) HQ Principles certificate along with your degree.
-Most importantly, you'll earn an important industry certification, the CPHQ (NAHQ Certified Professional in Healthcare Quality).
+In this online degree program we want to give you as much real-world, hands-on experience as possible.
+We want to set nursing leaders up for career success through our program.
+When you pursue this degree you'll get clinical practice experiences such as real-time simulation using immersive virtual reality training.
+Additionally, you'll earn the NAHQ (National Association for Healthcare Quality) HQ Principles certificate along with your degree.
 This will help you boost your résumé before you even graduate.

 Already have your BSN?
 No problem!
 Check out the BSN-to-MSN version of this program.